js-procamp/distributed-node-2.0/deployment/Deployment-minikube.md

 # Local k8s deployment using Minikube

-## First, you need to start Minikube locally
+## First of all, start the Minikube locally

 ```bash
 minikube config set vm-driver kvm2